Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 11.49.14 UTC
+- WIB: Selasa, 10 Maret 2026 12.55.35 UTC
-- WITA: Selasa, 10 Maret 2026 12.49.14 UTC
+- WITA: Selasa, 10 Maret 2026 13.55.35 UTC
-- WIT: Selasa, 10 Maret 2026 13.49.14 UTC
+- WIT: Selasa, 10 Maret 2026 14.55.35 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational